Osteoporosis treatment

 Suitable candidates include patients diagnosed with a T-score below -2.5, those who have experienced fragility fractures, or individuals with secondary osteoporosis due to long-term steroid use.
 High-risk groups such as postmenopausal women, those with a positive family history, or individuals with decreased physical resilience are also recommended for preventive treatment.

-Doctors assess fracture risk over 10 years using DEXA scans and tools like FRAX to determine the necessity of treatment and appropriate medication choices.
+Doctors assess the 10-year fracture risk using DEXA scans and tools like FRAX to determine the necessity of treatment and appropriate medication choices.

 Usage and Dosage

-Oral bisphosphonates are usually taken daily or weekly, with plenty of water to avoid esophageal irritation.
-Injectable medications like denosumab are administered subcutaneously every 6 months, while parathyroid hormone analogs require daily subcutaneous injections for 24 weeks.
+Oral bisphosphonates are typically taken daily or weekly, with plenty of water to prevent esophageal irritation.
+Injectable medications like Denosumab are administered via subcutaneous injection every six months, while parathyroid hormone analogs require daily subcutaneous injections for 24 weeks.

-Dosage adjustments depend on renal function; for example, those with a creatinine clearance below 35 mL/min should avoid certain bisphosphonates.
+Dosage adjustments depend on renal function; for example, bisphosphonates should be avoided in patients with a creatinine clearance below 35 mL/min.
 Strict adherence to dosing intervals is crucial to ensure proper accumulation of the medication in bone tissue.

 Benefits and Advantages